Spagettileg/virtual-cookboox/README.md

 •	A read only view created to show a count of all favourite recipes that have been added to the Virtual Cookboox The cursor has been set to none when the User hovers over the counter

 •	The counter will be activated by the User should they elect to tick the 'favourites box' contained in either the 'add recipe' or 'edit recipe' pages.
 The counter will increment (+1) if the box is ticked or reduce (-1) if the box is unticked.
 The counter will not fall below zero

+### Feature 5 - Search recipe

+•	All users will have access to Virtual Cookboox recipes via use of a free text key in from the user

+•	Search results will provide a count of the recipes found

 ### Feature 5 - Add recipe